 The study of theatre and film encompasses all aspects of these industries, and students become skilled in creative expression, critical thinking, research, design, direction, and technology.
 The department is accredited by NAST (National Association of Schools of Theatre), which ensures a high quality education.
 Whether you are an artist, an entrepreneur, a scholar, or a producer, we will increase your potential and help you reach the goals you set for your life and work.

 Admission to the Bachelor of Fine Arts degree is by competitive entry.
 Students have a portfolio review for admission to the design emphasis prior to enrollment at UM.
 Students audition for admission to the acting for stage and screen emphasis prior to their first year.
-Students submit writing and film samples prior to March 1 before their freshman year for entry into the film production program.

 Why is the University of Mississippi a good place to study theatre arts?

 The Department of Theatre & Film offers great performance, management and design opportunities for all students, including freshmen, who can be cast in main-stage shows.
 The integration of theatre and film in our program ensures that students have opportunities to learn skills for work on stage and on screen.
-This will prepare you to not only have a diverse resume of experiences, but also to have a well-rounded education in many facets of the entertainment industry.
+This prepare students to not only have a diverse resume of experiences, but also to have a well-rounded education in many facets of the entertainment industry.
 Theatre majors can take advantage of yearly trips to New York to network with UM alumni working in the field.

-Professor Carey Blackerby Hanson, Associate Professor of Costume Design, received her MFA in costume design from Utah State University.
+Carey Blackerby Hanson, Professor of Costume Design, received her MFA in costume design from Utah State University.
 The history of early American children’s wear, patterns, and production is the focus of her academic research.
 She leads study abroad courses dedicated to exposing students to theatre performance and design in London and Sydney.